Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 ### Falling

+### Falling Damage
-**Falling Damage:** The basic rule is simple: 1d6 points of damage per 10 feet fallen, to a maximum of 20d6.
+The basic rule is simple: 1d6 points of damage per
+10 feet fallen, to a maximum of 20d6.

 If a character deliberately jumps instead of merely slipping or falling,